BenPyton/ProceduralDungeon/ReadMe.md

 ## How to use it

-Go to the [Getting Started](https://benpyton.github.io/ProceduralDungeon/guides/Installation) page to begin to work with the plugin.
+Follow the [Getting Started guide on the wiki](https://benpyton.github.io/ProceduralDungeon/guides/Introduction) to start working with the plugin.

-If you want more details about how it works internally, you can read the [wiki](https://BenPyton.github.io/ProceduralDungeon/guides/Home).
+If you want more details about how it works internally, you can read the [wiki](https://benpyton.github.io/ProceduralDungeon/guides/Home).

+You have also access in the wiki to all the exposed [classes and nodes](https://benpyton.github.io/ProceduralDungeon/api) in Blueprint.

-You can also join the [Discord server][1] dedicated to this plugin if you want to ask question or get help from the community.
+You can also join the [Discord server][Discord] dedicated to this plugin if you want to ask question or get help from the community.

 ## Installation

 Install it like any other Unreal Engine plugin.

-If you have any trouble with installation, read the [Installation](https://benpyton.github.io/ProceduralDungeon/guides/Installation) page of the wiki.
+If you have any trouble with installation, read the [Installation](https://benpyton.github.io/ProceduralDungeon/guides/Getting-Started/Installation) page of the wiki.

 ## FAQ

-[comment]: # (Move the FAQ in a wiki page instead?)

 <details>
 <summary><b>Can I generate levels during runtime?
 What I mean is if I can generate a new dungeon while the player is in it.</b></summary>